 | Workshop Dates | November 14-15, 2026 |

-All ICAIF Workshops will be half-day events (including all paper presentations, talks and other events).
+All ICAIF workshops will be either half-day or full-day events, including paper presentations, talks, and other activities.

-ICAIF Workshop proposals should be at most 5 pages long in 12 point font and include:
+ICAIF workshop proposals should be at most 5 pages long, in 12-point font, and should include:

 Describe the specific topic(s) the workshop will focus on.
 Only the workshops on AI in financial services will be considered.

-Discussion on why the topic is of importance for AI in finance.
-If applicable, please include discussion on prior workshops in the area.
+A discussion of why the topic is important for AI in finance.
+If applicable, please include a discussion of prior workshops in the area.

-Brief biographies for the organizing committee – focusing on the relevant experience, highlights, and expertise in the field of the workshop.
-If applicable, please highlight prior workshops organized by the organizers.
-The names and contact information of the organizing committee members.
-Identify primary contact (email/phone number) to coordinate with the ICAIF Organizing Committee.
+Include the names and contact information of the organizing committee members, along with brief biographies highlighting relevant experience and expertise in the workshop topic.
+If applicable, please highlight prior workshops organized by the team.
+Identify a primary contact (email/phone number) to coordinate with the ICAIF Organizing Committee.

-The proposals are expected to include a tentative list of invited and keynote speakers as well as a list of program committee members.
-Workshops may include keynotes, invited talks, paper presentations and poster sessions.
+Proposals should include a tentative list of invited and keynote speakers, as well as a list of program committee members.
+Workshops may include keynotes, invited talks, paper presentations, and poster sessions.

-Describe the workshop tentative schedule and format, including but not limited to the invited talks, panels, poster sessions, paper presentations and other activities, such as (panel) discussions.
+Describe the tentative workshop schedule and format, including invited talks, panels, poster sessions, paper presentations, and other activities such as panel discussions.

 Please discuss comparable or similar workshops organized at prior ICAIF and/or AI conferences.
-Please specify if the workshop is a continuation of a series of events in other venues.
-This information will be used to assess the novelty and context of the workshop, as well as the contents concerning comparable events.
+Please specify whether the workshop is a continuation of a series of events in other venues.
+This information will be used to assess the workshop's novelty, context, and content relative to comparable events.

-Submit your workshop proposal via the link: https://cmt3.research.microsoft.com/ICAIFWTC2026 by choosing "Workshop Proposals" in the drop-down menu.
+Submit your workshop proposal via https://cmt3.research.microsoft.com/ICAIF2026/ using the "Workshop Proposals" option in the drop-down menu.
 Proposals must be submitted as a single PDF file.

 ICAIF Workshop proposals will be evaluated by a committee of experts from AI in Finance, consisting of industry, academia, and government contacts.
 The program committee for proposals and accepted workshops will be announced on the ICAIF website.
 The committee will seek to offer a diversity of topics, so multiple proposals on the same topic will likely not be accepted.

-Workshop organizers will be responsible for creating and publicizing a Call for Papers for their respective events.
-Call for submissions deadlines are required to be aligned with the dates and deadlines, as specified above.
-Accepted papers should include AI and Finance, instead of just AI or Finance.
+Workshop organizers are responsible for creating and publicizing a Call for Papers for their events.
+Submission deadlines for workshop papers must align with the dates listed above.
+Accepted papers should address both AI and Finance, rather than only one of the two.

-Workshop organizers are expected to attend in person and presentations of submitted material must be given in person.
-Workshop organizers should ensure that this restriction is clearly communicated to the authors.
+Workshop organizers are expected to attend in person, and presentations of accepted material must be delivered in person.
+Workshop organizers should ensure that this requirement is clearly communicated to authors.

-Workshop organizers will make decisions on accepted papers and workshop attendance.
-Accepted papers should be announced in accordance with the ICAIF general guidelines as specified above.
+Workshop organizers will make decisions regarding accepted papers and workshop participation.
+Accepted papers should be announced in accordance with the ICAIF general guidelines listed above.

-Workshop organizers are responsible for the paper review process, as well as the acceptance communication.
-They are expected to propose a program committee for the review process.
+Workshop organizers are responsible for the paper review process and acceptance communication.
+They are expected to propose a program committee to support the review process.

-Workshops are not archival, and associate papers will not be part of the ACM ICAIF proceedings.
-Workshop organizers are responsible for creating and maintaining their own associated websites.
+Workshops are not archival, and accepted workshop papers will not be part of the ACM ICAIF proceedings.
+Workshop organizers are responsible for creating and maintaining their own workshop websites.
 It is permissible to include accepted papers on these websites.

-ICAIF workshops are expected to meet the quality and content standards similar to the main conference.
-The workshop topics should be broadly within the field of AI in finance.
-Workshops on topics outside of the scope will not be considered.
-Workshop organizations are expected to follow common scholarly quality and conflict of interest criteria.
+ICAIF workshops are expected to meet quality and content standards similar to those of the main conference.
+Workshop topics should fall broadly within AI in finance.
+Workshops outside this scope will not be considered.
+Workshop organizers are expected to follow standard scholarly quality and conflict-of-interest practices.

-Workshop dates and start/end times will be determined by the ICAIF organizing committee.
-However, the Workshop organizers are responsible for the event program, including but not limited to the detailed schedule of the workshop itself.
-The Workshop program and other relevant information should be included on the workshop website.
+Workshop dates and start and end times will be determined by the ICAIF organizing committee.
+However, workshop organizers are responsible for the event program, including the detailed schedule of the workshop itself.
+The workshop program and other relevant information should be included on the workshop website.

 For questions about workshop proposals.